Terms of Service

 6. Visas and Immigration

 Most international students attend placements on a Standard Visitor visa (or enter visa-free if eligible).
-Clinical observation is a permitted activity under visitor rules.
+Clinical observation and educational attachments are permitted activities under visitor rules.
+The scope of clinical involvement beyond observation depends on your visa status and the arrangements agreed with the host trust.

 We provide guidance on visa requirements, but we are not immigration advisers.
 Our guidance is general information, not legal advice.
 You are responsible for checking that you have the correct visa, applying in good time, meeting all entry requirements, and complying with your visa conditions at all times.